|

 will be variable depending on where you live;

-and what kind of coffin and burial plot you choose,
+and what kind of casket and burial plot you choose,

 if choosing burial) or required taxes.